-The Benue-Congo languages, including Plateau, Cross River, Kainji, Jukunoid and other smaller groups predominate in the centre and east of Nigeria and one branch of them also gave rise to Bantoid and Bantu.
+The Benue-Congo languages, including Plateau, Cross River, Kainji, Jukunoid and other smaller groups predominate in the centre and east of Nigeria and one branch of them also gave rise to Bantoid (the languages such as Grassfields which show Bantu-like features but cannot be treated as Bantu proper) and Bantu (the large family of closely related languages that covers most of Eastern and Southern Africa).
 Figure 1 shows a major reclassification of the Benue-Congo languages, incorporating recent research that updates and sometimes radically revises the classification given in Blench (2006).